department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 #### Prepare

-**Check to see if the deceased can be buried in a VA national cemetery.** [Find out if the deceased is eligible](/burials-and-memorials/eligibility).

-**Once you’ve confirmed eligibility, gather the documents and other information you'll need** to identify the deceased when you apply:
+**Gather the documents and other information** you'll need to identify the deceased:

  - The deceased’s DD214, or similar discharge papers.
 If you can't find the discharge papers, please ask for our help to get these records.
 [Find out which discharge papers we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
  - The deceased’s full name, gender, Social Security number or Veteran ID, date of death, and date of birth